yehia67/documentation/iri/0.1/concepts/transaction-validation.md

+# Transaction validation

 **Each IRI node in an IOTA network is responsible for validating transactions to make sure that conterfeit transactions are never confirmed.**

-To protect the integrity of the ledger, IRI nodes allow only valid transaction to be appended to their [ledgers](concepts/the-ledger.md).
+To protect the integrity of the ledger, IRI nodes append only valid transaction to their [ledgers](concepts/the-ledger.md).

 IRI nodes validate transactions during the following stages:
 - On receipt of new transactions